Maiyoj/Quick-Movers-Websites/README.md

  ###  Features

  * User can be able to view top movers
- * Read more about the comany and their services
+ * Read more about the company and their services
  * view some properties that are sold
  * Express interest in property being sold by filling a form